alphagov/forms/decision-record/DR004-our-own-designer.md

 We're deciding what "designer" interface to use to support our first private beta partner to create a form.
 We're considering two goals:

-1. When we last met with our CEO, Tom Read, on 20 December 2021, we discussed a goal of having 200-300 existing document-based forms on GOV.UK starting to use online forms by April 2025
+1. When we last met with our CEO, Tom Read, on 20 December 2021, we discussed some goals for getting existing document-based forms on GOV.UK starting to use online forms
 2. While we don't have a set deadline, Tom Read is curious what we can ship early that is small, but visible and high impact

 Having tested the [XGovFormBuilder](https://github.com/XGovFormBuilder/digital-form-builder) with Civil Servants that create document-based forms, we saw early signs in four out of five tests, they could create online forms that were better than document-based forms, meeting our definition of "good enough".
 We also saw there were no major accessibility issues after testing with someone with low vision and one blind person.